govindkotalwar8/DVWA-Application/README.md

 This repository contains my work on deploying **Damn Vulnerable Web Application (DVWA)** on a local Kubernetes cluster and demonstrating common web application vulnerabilities.
 The main goal of this exercise was to understand how vulnerable applications behave in a containerized and Kubernetes-based environment.

-> ⚠️ **Note:**
-> DVWA is intentionally insecure and is used only for learning and testing.
-It should never be exposed in real production environments.

 ---